mend/renovate-ce-ee/docs/setup-for-github.md

-# Configuration - Mend Renovate Community Edition for GitHub
+# Set up Mend Renovate Self-hosted for GitHub

 ## Create and Configure the GitHub App (bot)